paulusofearth/hello-world/README.md

 hello-world
 ===========

 Hi!
-I'm Mike Paulus Lugtu
-And this is my first git
+I'm Mike Paulus Lugtu and this is my first git